CentaurusInfra/mizar/docs/design/deployment_design.md

 -
 - [ ] script is ready for "Binary Ready"
 - [ ] script is ready for "Environment Ready"
-- [ ] mscript is ready for "Deploy Mizar"
+- [ ] script is ready for "Deploy Mizar"
 - [ ] script is ready for "Sanity Check"
 -
 - [ ] deploy Mizar daemon component